 How much does a Corgi Husky Cost?

-In addition, the overall cost of a Horgi pup will depend on how much the breeders spent in to raise the puppy.
+Also, the overall cost of a Horgi pup will depend on how much the breeders spent in to raise the puppy.
 A Corgi-Husky mix pup that has gone through various medical checks and received all the necessary vaccinations will often cost more.
-Generally, it should cost as low as $300 to as high as $1000.
+Generally, it should require as low as $300 to as high as $1000.

 Alternatively, you can get a Corgi-Husky pup from a rescue or animal shelter which should be cheaper.